 Given the close economic ties between the United States and Israel, finding a port from which you can ship your used or salvage vehicle should be a painless affair.
 The only real decision that you’ll have to make is your shipping method.
 You can, of course, opt for container shipping, but there is another, cheaper option of which you should be aware.

 This other option is known as RORO shipping, wherein RORO stands for “roll-on roll-off”.
 This refers to the method by which your used vehicle will be loaded and unloaded by the ship, i.e. it will be rolled onto the ship at the departure port and then rolled off when it arrives in Israel.
 Given that this involves much less labor than container shipping, the savings are significant.
-The only drawback is that without the protection of a container, the chance for damage occurring in transit is greater.
-That said, the risk is miniscule.
+The only drawback is that without the protection of a container, the chance of damage occurring in transit is greater.
+That said, the risk is minuscule.

 There are several ports along the Israeli coastline, with two serving as the country’s major container ports.
-The first is the Port of Haifa, which is located on to the northern coast, just west of Nazareth.
+The first is the Port of Haifa, which is located on the northern coast, just west of Nazareth.
 The second is the Port of Ashdod, which is located on the southern coast, just west of Jerusalem.

 For more information about the Port of Haifa, you can visit its official website here.
 For more information about the Port of Ashdod, you can consult its official website here.
 In addition, you might also consider other smaller ports, like the Port of Tel-Aviv and the Port of Hadera, if you will be shipping via the RORO method.